Thabet-Chaaouri/Performance_and_scalability/README.md

 - Flash-attention :

+The standard attention:

+X=(x1,...xN) is the input sequence to the attention layer.
+The projections Q and K will each consist of N vectors resulting in the QTranspose(K) being of size NN.
+LLMs usually have multiple attention heads, thus doing multiple self-attention computations in parallel.
+Assuming, the LLM has 40 attention heads and runs in bfloat16 precision, we can calculate the memory requirement to store the QTranspose(K) matrices to be 40∗2∗N*N bytes.
+For N=1000 only around 50 MB of VRAM are needed, however, for N=16000 we would need 19 GB of VRAM, and for N=100,000 we would need almost 1TB just to store the QTranspose(K) matrices

+Improvements :

 FlashAttention-2 is a faster and more efficient implementation of the standard attention mechanism that can significantly speedup inference and transform its complexity from quadratic to linear.
+By keeping track of softmax normalization statistics and by using some smart mathematics, Flash Attention gives numerical identical outputs compared to the default self-attention layer at a memory cost that only increases linearly with N (the sequence length).

+Looking at the formula, one would intuitively say that Flash Attention must be much slower compared to the default self-attention formula as more computation needs to be done.
+Indeed Flash Attention requires more FLOPs compared to normal attention as the softmax normalization statistics have to constantly be recomputed.
+However, Flash Attention is much faster in inference compared to default attention which comes from its ability to significantly reduce the demands on the slower, high-bandwidth memory of the GPU (VRAM), focusing instead on the faster on-chip memory (SRAM).
+Essentially, Flash Attention makes sure that all intermediate write and read operations can be done using the fast on-chip SRAM memory instead of having to access the slower VRAM memory to compute the output vector O.

+In practice, there is currently absolutely no reason to not use Flash Attention if available.
+The algorithm gives mathematically the same outputs, and is both faster and more memory-efficient.

 On Nvidia, we have to install flash attention:
 ```pip install flash-attn --no-build-isolation```